HBS-HBX/py2to3_tools/README.md

 Read more about PEP 425 here: https://www.python.org/dev/peps/pep-0425/

-## What do I do if my pypi package has no python3 information
+## What to do when the pypi package has no python3 information

 As mentioned above, this script will only work if the package developer remembers to provide the python3 PEP 425 tags in the **dist_tags** field.